-Dr. Eberbach is in the top 1% in Florida for breast augmentations.
+Dr. Eberbach is in the top 1% in South Florida for breast augmentations.
 Dr. E is known throughout the Tampa Bay area for producing exceptional results when it comes to breast augmentations, breast lifts, and breast reductions.
 If you’re unhappy with the size, shape or appearance of your breasts, you might be considering breast enhancement surgery.
 Or maybe you’re tired of the nagging back pain and postural issues caused by overly large breasts.
 You’ve probably heard the lingo: implants and lifts and reductions.
 You may have also heard conflicting information.
 Before deciding on a life changing procedure, it is important to learn about the various kinds of breast enhancement available.
 Here is an Eberbach crash course to get you up to speed on the different procedures, and who they can benefit the most.
 There are also photo galleries on each page that show beofre and after photos of patients.

 Breast augmentation is the most common cosmetic surgical procedure in the United States and includes many different approaches to altering breast size and shape.
 Breast implants are the best known augmentation approach.
 There are two main types of FDA-approved implants: saline implants and silicone implants.
 Both are made from a solid silicone, rubber shell; the shell is filled with either saline (sterile salt water) or elastic silicone gel.
 Women who opt for breast implants have usually been dissatisfied with the size of their breasts for some time and are ready to make an investment in their appearance.